 The Warehouse Staff

 Dr. Donna Murray-Tiedge is a designer-artist-scholar with a keen interest in creative problem-resolving.
 After twenty-five years of working for industry and running her own entrepreneurial business, she returned to academia to gain the credentials to teach.
 She has a BFA in Industrial Design, an MFA in Art and Design, and a Ph.D. in Aesthetic Education (teaching through the arts).
 Her research interests cultivate the intersections of art & design, education, and art & design education and push on the synergistic power of different intellectual points of view in the generation of ideas and the development of knowledge.
 She has presented aspects of her research nationally and internationally.
 She has taught at the University of Illinois, the University of Wisconsin-Oshkosh, and the University of Wisconsin-Stevens Point.
-She has taught online for Boston University.
+She has taught online for Boston University and Kent State University.
 She served as chair-elect for the National Art Education Association (NAEA) Design Issues Group (DIG) and on the Advisory Board for the Design-Ed Coalition.
 She has been an annual visitor to Vilas County since 1969 and a permanent resident since 2015.